 Better yet, since these do not produce any CO2 emissions into the environment, they promote sustainable development.
 And since research on self-charging cars is underway, we can hopefully expect more advancements to be made in this field.

-Indeed, the future of electric vehicles is bright!
+Indeed, the future of electric vehicles is bright as they also have interesting advantages regarding their environmental impact!